Largest hyperbolic actions and quasi-parabolic actions in groups: Main lemma and first applications

 We will use the following in our proof of Theorem \ref{mainthm} for Baumslag-Solitar groups:

-\begin{lem} Let $G$ be a finitely generated group and $a\in G$ be distorted (that is, the inclusion of the subgroup $\langle a \rangle$ generated by $a$ in $G$ is not a quasi-isometric embedding).
-Then in any cobounded action $G\curvearrowright X$ with $X$ hyperbolic, $a$ does not act loxodromically. \end{lem}
+\begin{lem} Let $G$ be a finitely generated group, and let $a\in G$ be distorted (that is, the inclusion of the subgroup $\langle a \rangle$ generated by $a$ in $G$ is not a quasi-isometric embedding).
+Then in any cobounded action $G\curvearrowright X$ with $X$ hyperbolic, the element $a$ is not loxodromic. \end{lem}

 \begin{proof} Using the Schwarz-Milnor Lemma \cite[Lemma~3.11]{abo} we may suppose without loss of generality that $X$ is the Cayley graph of $G$ with respect to a generating set $T$.

 Let $S$ be a \textit{finite} generating set for $G$.
 Then for any $C>0$ there exists $n>0$ such that the word length $\|a^n\|_S<Cn$.
 Consequently, we may write $a^n=g_1\ldots g_k$ where $g_1,\ldots,g_k\in S$ and $k\leq Cn$.
 Write $M=\max \{ \|h\|_T : h\in S\}$, which exists because $S$ is finite.
 Therefore we also have Consequently, for any $D>0$ there exists $n>0$ such that $\|a^n\|_T<Dn$.
 We have that $\|a^n\|_T$ is the distance from $1$ to $a^n\cdot 1$ in the Cayley graph $\Gamma(G,T)$, and therefore these distances do not grow linearly with $n$.
 This proves that $a$ is not loxodromic, as claimed. \end{proof}